 |Rigor of Secondary School Record||Considered|

-To apply, all applicants to UW Stout must submit the following items.
-Double check with UW Stout's admissions department to confirm all application materials and requirements.
+To apply to UW Stout, all applicants must submit the following items.
+Check in with UW Stout's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|

 |Standardized Test Scores|